Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: Experiments

-\paragraph{Results.} Figure~\ref{fig:indep_training} shows that different learning frameworks implicitly optimize pairwise independence of the variables in the representation throughout the training (left), and at some point mutual independence (right).
-As expected from Section~\ref{sec:result}, HSIC is continuously optimized in Barlow Twins and VICReg (it increases for DINO)\footnote{HSIC is continuously optimized for SimCLR as well: this could be explained in light of~\citet{garrido2022duality}, which connect VICReg and SimCLR, and is omitted here for conciseness.}, and Barlow Twins better enforces pairwise independence since the covariance matrix is constrained.
+\paragraph{Results.} Figure~\ref{fig:indep_training} suggests that VICReg implicitly optimizes pairwise independence of the features in the representation throughout the training (HSIC, left), but not mutual independence (dHSIC, right).
+We will therefore not study dHSIC in subsections~\ref{exp:val_theory} and \ref{exp:generalization}, while an ablation in subsection~\ref{exp:ica} further confirm that VCReg cannot optimize dHSIC. \cref{fig:indep_table} shows that VCReg frameworks (VICReg, Barlow Twins) and related (SimCLR\footnote{~\citet{garrido2022duality} demonstrate that up to implementation details, VICReg and SimCLR optimize the same objective and can in fact achieve the same performance with careful hyperparameter tuning.}) achieve lower HSIC than DINO and Supervised, and Barlow Twins better enforces low HSIC since its covariance matrix is constrained, as expected from~\cref{sec:result}.
 Precise values along with HSIC independence tests at level $\alpha=0.5$ and corresponding test accuracies can be found in Table~\ref{fig:indep_table}.
 Lower HSIC values do not necessarily entail more successful tests: it is possible to allocate low HSIC to sufficiently many pairs while having an overall larger HSIC.
-For example, Supervised has less independent pairs in spite of an overall smaller HSIC.
-Table~\ref{fig:indep_table} also suggests that pairwise independence is not predictive of test accuracy.
-Although it seems to be a desirable property, it is not sufficient to yield a good representation: for example, DINO achieves better test accuracy than BarlowTwins while having higher HSIC.
-We study this trade-off in the next subsection.
-Although we observe decreasing dHSIC, \textit{i.e.} improvement of mutual independence in the representations, all methods quickly reach a floor and do not improve further although it is lower for Barlow Twins and VICReg.
-Hence, we cannot conclude that this property is properly optimized and do not study it in subsection~\ref{exp:val_theory}, but conduct experiments to better evaluate mutual independence obtained by VCReg in subsection~\ref{exp:ica}.
+For example, Supervised has less independent pairs in spite of an overall smaller HSIC than DINO.
+Table~\ref{fig:indep_table} also suggests that pairwise independence is not perfectly predictive of test accuracy.
+Although it seems to be a desirable property, it is not sufficient to yield a good representation: for example, DINO achieves better test accuracy than BarlowTwins in spite of higher HSIC. \cref{exp:generalization} will however show and discuss how HSIC is correlated with in domain and out of domain downstream accuracy.